Find waterfalls, colorful tree frogs, secret statues, zip lining, and more in the thick tropical jungles of Nicaragua!

 Matagalpa is found in the interior of the country, with rich hillsides perfect for growing coffee (and sporting waterfalls).
 It's one of those yet-to-be-discovered gems, a corner of the country that’s blanketed with thick jungles and farms, meaning you’ll probably be some of the only tourists around to check out the waterfalls, hiking, rafting, and other experiences here and nearby.
 It’s a quiet mountain town that hasn’t been hit by crowds, meaning it’s an easy escape for some relaxation.
 One ILP volunteer said "This city was one of my favorites to visit in Nicaragua" if that gives you an idea of what to expect!

 We have a total guide to Matagalpa here, complete with the details on where to stay (hint hint: it's a charming German-inspired place).
-But, if you want to skip right ahead to peek at the lush waterfalls in Matagalpa, you're set.
+But, if you want to skip right ahead to peek at the lush waterfalls in Matagalpa, you're set (I don't think you can resist zip lining over those thundering falls).

 The Miraflor Nature Reserve is tucked away just outside of Esteli, up way in the rolling green hills and dotted with tiny community farms that have been there for decades.
 These small settlements have spent years farming the land and sharing the space with hummingbirds and toucans.
 It’s a stunning escape from the vibrantly colorful cities and exploring here is something you don’t get anywhere else.